zodac/advent-of-code/README.md

 I'm also not aiming for extreme performance.
 Readability and re-usability are the main goals here, so sometimes I'll use a solution with Collections and generics rather than a more performant array-based solution.
-As long as they complete in a [reasonable time](https://en.wikipedia.org/wiki/Reasonable_time), I'll use the more readable and generic option.
+As long as they complete in a reasonable time[™](https://en.wikipedia.org/wiki/Reasonable_time), I'll use the more readable and generic option.

 ## How To View Solutions